AmigoCap/ReViVD/docs/documentation.md

 ### Unity setup

 * Download and install [Unity3D](https://unity3d.com/fr/get-unity/download) (you can use Unity Hub to manage several Unity versions).
 For optimal compatibility, use version 2019.1.9f1
-* Setup Visual Studio Code to be the Unity Script Editor.
+* Setup Visual Studio to be the Unity Script Editor.
 [HowTo](https://code.visualstudio.com/docs/other/unity)
 * Add the OpenVR (Standalone) package using the Package Manager Window.

 ### Steam setup